microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

     ![The Create a resource group form is displayed populated with Synapse-MCW as the resource group name.](media/resourcegroup-form.png)

-6. Click the **Create** button once all entries have been validated.
+6. **Click** the 'Create' button once all entries have been validated.

     ![Create Resource Group with the final validation passed.](media/create-rg-validated.png)